-Sony RX100 V versus Fujifilm X30
+Sony RX100 V vs Fujifilm X30

-The Sony Cyber-shot DSC-RX100 V and the Fujifilm X30 are two digital cameras that were revealed to the public, respectively, in October 2016 and August 2014.
+The Sony Cyber-shot DSC-RX100 V and the Fujifilm X30 are two digital cameras that were announced, respectively, in October 2016 and August 2014.
 Both the RX100 V and the X30 are fixed lens compact cameras that are based on an one-inch (RX100 V) and a 2/3 (X30) sensor.
-The Sony has a resolution of 20 megapixel, whereas the Fujifilm provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 20 megapixels, whereas the Fujifilm provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony RX100 V vs Fujifilm X30

 The physical size and weight of the Sony RX100 V and the Fujifilm X30 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 V – represents the basis or 100 percent across all the size and weight measures).